Stanford Law School Civitas Postgraduate Public Interest Fellowship

 Current and Previous Fellows

 The 2021-2022 Civitas Fellow was Mallorie Urban, JD ’21, who joined the San Francisco Public Defender.
-She will represent indigent clients accused of crimes in San Francisco, first by acting as second chair for felony jury trials, then by taking on a caseload of roughly thirty clients, whose cases will be her sole responsibility from start to finish.
+She represented indigent clients accused of crimes in San Francisco, first by acting as second chair for felony jury trials, then by taking on a caseload of roughly thirty clients, whose cases will be her sole responsibility from start to finish.

 There were two 2020-2021 Civitas Fellows.
 Anjuli Branz, JD ’19, worked as a public defender at Neighborhood Defender Service of Harlem, collaborating with attorneys across the criminal and civil practices to provide holistic representation to low-income residents of Upper Manhattan.
 Zach Waterman, JD ’20, worked in two separate capacities–as a misdemeanor attorney and second chair felony attorney–at the San Francisco Public Defender to give teeth to indigent San Franciscans’ rights to a reasonable expectation of privacy, effective assistance of counsel, a jury trial, and due process.